hphelion/documentation/commercial/commercial.index.md

 </script>

-# HP Helion OpenStack&#174; Documentation Home.
+# HP Helion OpenStack&#174; Documentation Home

 Welcome!
-HP Helion OpenStack is OpenStack technology coupled with a Linux&#174; Operating System (OS).
+HP Helion OpenStack beta is OpenStack technology coupled with a Linux&#174; Operating System (OS).
 It is designed for administrators and developers who want a hardened enterprise-grade product set that speeds deployment and simplifies management of private clouds and infrastructure services for developers, enterprises and service providers.

 <!--This page covers the following topics:
 * [Available Services](#services)